Victorious Boxers: Ippo's Road to Glory: Reception

-Sequels
+Legacy

+Following Victorious Boxerss success, other developers mimicked its gameplay mechanics.
+GamePro magazine editors noted that Electronic Arts adopted a similar control scheme for Knockout Kings 2002.
+The damage and fatigue mechanic sans heads-up display meters was also applied.
+Reviewers for Gamer Informer and Official Xbox Magazine both echoed similar observations about the Total Punch Control system in Fight Night 2004, Electronic Arts' successor to the Knockout Kings series.
+Soon after the 2002 release of Knockout Kings, Electronic Gaming Monthly reported that Electronic Arts was considering having New Corporation take over development of the Knockout Kings series to inject new life into the franchise.

 Victorious Boxers was followed by sequels on other video game consoles.
 The first title was Hajime no Ippo: The Fighting! (はじめの一歩 THE FIGHTING！), which was released only in Japan on December 12, 2002, for the Game Boy Advance.
 The game features 2D graphics rather than 3D, and uses the Game Link Cable for two-player gameplay.
 Two titles were released on the PlayStation 2; Hajime no Ippo 2: Victorious Road and Victorious Boxers 2: Fighting Spirit.
 Hajime no Ippo 2: Victorious Road was released on January 29, 2004, exclusively in Japan, and features a fighter-creation mode and new boxers.
 Victorious Boxers 2: Fighting Spirit was originally released in Japan on December 22, 2004, as Hajime no Ippo: All-Stars (はじめの一歩 ALL☆STARS), and features gameplay similar to the first Victorious Boxers.
 It was later released in Europe in 2005 and in North America in 2006.
 A title for the Wii, Victorious Boxers: Revolution (はじめの一歩 REVOLUTION, Hajime no Ippo: Revolution), was released in Japan on June 21, 2007.
 It was later released in North America in October 2007, and in PAL regions in 2008.
 The game uses the Wii's Wii Remote motion-sensing controllers to simulate punching.